pylls/go-knn/README.md

 and fixes a bug in the weight learning algorithm.
 The feature extraction is (to the best of my knowledge) identical to [Table 3.1 in Wang's PhD thesis](https://uwspace.uwaterloo.ca/bitstream/handle/10012/10123/Wang_Tao.pdf).

-Initial tests shows _no meaningful differences_ between the two versions beyond speed due to removing unnecessary features for Tor from the feature extraction.
+Initial tests show _no meaningful differences_ between the two versions beyond speed due to removing unnecessary features for Tor from the feature extraction.
+The port and bugfixes were a way for me to better understand the attack.

 As far as a straight port from source code can be licensed by me (probably not at all), the code is licensed under GPLv3.